-Students are able to select their own combinations of two degrees in the College of Science and Engineering, to provide complementary training in disciplines within science and engineering fields, and reducing the overall duration to complete the qualifications.
-Students interested in selecting their own combined degree options are encouraged to speak with College Administration staff to discuss their proposed combination and its feasibility within the requirements of the Combined Degrees Program of Study.
+Students are able to select their own combinations of any two degrees in the Faculty of Science and Engineering, providing complementary training in disciplines within science and engineering fields, reducing the overall duration to complete the qualifications.

 The minimum requirements for consideration for entry to all undergraduate courses are specified in detail in the University Entry Requirements and under the Course Information Page for each qualification.